Ishteee/multi-cloud-failover/README.md

 - Each instance uses a static IP.
 - These IPs are associated with Route 53's DNS entries under a single domain name.

-### 4. High Traffic Testing
-- Used the **`hey`** tool to simulate **100,000 HTTP requests**.
-- Successfully caused the primary site to become unresponsive.
-- Verified that traffic seamlessly shifted to the secondary site without a change in the domain name.

 ## Steps to Recreate

 1. **Host identical websites** on AWS EC2 and Azure VM.